DRKTRZY/Smart-YouTube-Downloader/README.md

 - 360p and 720p
 - MP4 and MP3
 - Short download time
-- With a simple and clear GUI
+- User-friendly GUI

 Disadvantages:
 - No Full HD
-- Not enough features
+- No progress bar
-- Only one available language in the application
+- Look like a Application from 2002 (have not a modern GUI)